xraypy/xraylarch/doc/guis/xas_viewer.rst

-Though the plot of the fit in :numref:`fig_xasviewer_4b` looks good, plotting the fit along with the residual (by selecting "Data+Residual" in the drop-down menu of "Plot:" choices) as shown in :numref:`fig_xasviewer_5b` reveals a systemeatic mis-fit.
+Though the plot of the fit in :numref:`fig_xasviewer_4b` looks good, plotting the fit along with the residual (by selecting "Data+Residual" in the drop-down menu of "Plot:" choices) as shown in :numref:`fig_xasviewer_5b` reveals a systematic mis-fit.
 That is, the `data-fit` for this model clearly shows some spectral structure beyond just the noise in the data.
 Adding a second Gaussian (and maybe even a third) will greatly help this fit.
 To do that, add another Gaussian peak component to the fit model using the drop-down menu of "Add component:", select initial values for that Gaussian, and re-fit the model.
-We'll leave that as an execsize for the reader.
+We'll leave that as an exercise for the reader.

+Fit results can be saved in two different ways, using the "PreEdge Peaks" menu.
+First, the model to set up the fit can be saved to a `.modl` file and then re-read later and used for other fits.
+This model file can also be read in and used with the `lmfit`_ python module for complete scripting control.
+Secondly, a fit can be *exported* to an ASCII file that will include the text of the fit report and columns including data, best-fit, and each of the components of the model.